 Specialist search for Drones hiring

 Specialist search for Drones and Aerial Autonomy roles across the USA.
-We hire UAV software engineers, GNC specialists, mission systems architects, and aerial autonomy engineers for commercial and defence programs.
+We hire UAV software engineers, GNC specialists, mission systems architects, and aerial autonomy engineers for commercial and defense programs.

 What this market is

-Drones and aerial autonomy cover the engineering disciplines behind unmanned aerial systems — UAV flight software, flight control systems, mission planning, aerial perception, communication links, ground control systems, and the regulatory and safety infrastructure that governs deployment in the USA.
-It spans commercial applications (inspection, delivery, agriculture, mapping) and defence programs, each with distinct technical requirements and hiring dynamics.
+Drones and aerial autonomy cover the engineering disciplines behind unmanned aerial systems: UAV flight software, flight control systems, mission planning, aerial perception, communication links, ground control systems, and the regulatory and safety infrastructure that governs deployment in the USA.
+It spans commercial applications (inspection, delivery, agriculture, mapping) and defense programs, each with distinct technical requirements and hiring dynamics.

 The FAA's regulatory framework shapes the hiring landscape significantly.
 Engineers with experience navigating airworthiness requirements, DO-178C software development assurance, and FAA Type Certification processes are rare and highly valued.
 The gap between engineers who have worked on consumer or research drones and those who have worked on certifiable aviation systems is substantial.